-If you are interested in being appointed as a Trustee of Foundation North and you have any questions, please feel free to contact the Foundation.
+If you are interested in being appointed as a Trustee of Foundation North and you have any questions, visit our Becoming A Trustee page or please feel free to contact the Foundation.
 The Chair or the CEO would be happy to answer any questions that you may have about the appointment of or the requirements of being a Trustee.

 - Foundation North Trustee Appointments Read more